Action-Prediction-Lab/PepperWizard/README.md

 *   Docker Compose
 *   A DualShock controller connected to the host machine.

 > **Note**: This project depends on the `jwgcurrie/pepper-box` Docker image for the Naoqi bridge.
-Docker Compose will automatically pull this image from DockerHub.
+Docker Compose will automatically pull this publicly available image.
+The source code for the bridge environment will be released separately.

 ### Connection Configuration (Simulated vs Physical)